norfolkuncertainty/devopsdaysnz2018/dayone.md

 - 95% less toil for each release

 - Small, not big - breaking items down into small tasks
-- 4-5 weeks to relese a feature
+- 4-5 weeks to release a feature
 - Break features down into small pieces that deliver value
 - Getting feedback and change based on feedback
 - Solution derived over time rather than perfect on day one